 - Visiting doctoral student at the Asian Demographic Research Institute at Shanghai University, China.
 January 2018 – July 2018

-- Visiting Professor Guo, Weihe (Dean of the Sociology Department of Minzu University of China, local advisor for my fieldwork in Beijing) China.
+- Visiting Professor Guo, Weihe (Dean of the Sociology Department of Minzu University of China, he is the local advisor for my fieldwork in Beijing) China.
 September 2018 – December 2018

-- Invited part-time researcher at the Henan Academy of Social Science (Nanyang branch), commenced from May 2018.
+- Invited part-time data analyst at the Henan Academy of Social Science (Nanyang branch).

 - 2017 - The Story of a Left-Behind Child of China, LYU J. GRIFFITH JOURNAL OF LAW and HUMAN DIGNITY Vol 5, No 1 (2017), 153-165

 - 2016 - A Multilevel Analysis on Client Subjective Evaluation About the Urban Minimum Living Guarantee System in China - Based on Chinese Urban and Rural Poor Families Social Policy Support System Building Project Survey Data of 2013 , LI M, QIU H, LYU J. SOCIAL CONSTRUCTION Vol3, No. 5.
 (2016), 29-38